Luis Villa

-Luis Villa is an American attorney and programmer who is Co-Founder and General Counsel for Tidelift.
+Luis Villa is an American attorney and programmer who is co-founder and general counsel for Tidelift.

-Previously he worked as Deputy General Counsel and then as Senior Director of Community Engagement at the Wikimedia Foundation, and prior to that he was an attorney at Mozilla, where he worked on the revision of the Mozilla Public License (MPL).
-He continued that work in his next job at Greenberg Traurig where he was part of the team defending Google against Oracle's claims concerning Android.
+Previously he worked as deputy general counsel and then as senior director of community engagement at the Wikimedia Foundation, and prior to that he was an attorney at Mozilla, where he worked on the revision of the Mozilla Public License (MPL).
+He continued that work in his next job at Greenberg Traurig, where he was part of the team defending Google against Oracle's claims concerning Android.

 Prior to graduating from Columbia Law School in 2009, he was an employee at Ximian, which was acquired by Novell in 2003.
 He spent a year as a "senior geek in residence" at Harvard's Berkman Center for Internet & Society working on StopBadware.org.
-He has been elected four times to the board of the GNOME Foundation.
-He was editor-in-chief of the Columbia Science and Technology Law Review, and blogs regularly.
-He was a director of the Open Source Initiative from April 2012 to March 2015.
+He was editor-in-chief of the Columbia Science and Technology Law Review in 2008.

-In 2017 he co-founded Tidelift, which seeks to improve the ecosystem around open source software by providing support for professional teams using open source and helping maintainers build sustainable businesses around their projects.
+He has served on the boards of directors of the GNOME Foundation, the Open Source Initiative, and Creative Commons.

+He co-founded Tidelift, a company that helps others manage open-source software, where he was the legal lead as of 2024.